berayboztepe/Binary_Classification/README.md

 ![](img/ADAM-50/loss%20figure%20for%20adam.PNG%20)

 Validation loss gets its lowest value at 93. epoch.
-So let's rerun the model with 93 epochs (50 training-43 tuning) and see if there is any improvement or not.
+So, let's rerun the model with 93 epochs (50 training-43 tuning) and see if there is any improvement or not.
 ```python
 -python modelBuilding.py
 ```